pavan62/ckeditor5/docs/framework/architecture/ui-library.md

 Only one dialog can be visible at the same time.
 Opening another dialog (from the same or another editor instance) will close the previous dialog.

 If not specified otherwise, the dialog will be displayed in the center of the editor's editing area and modals - in the center of the screen.
-Custom dialogs can have their position set to one of the preconfigured options (see {@link module:ui/dialog/dialogview~DialogViewPosition}).
+Custom dialogs can have their position set to one of the pre–configured options (see {@link module:ui/dialog/dialogview.DialogViewPosition}).
 The relative positioning is disabled once the dialog is manually dragged by the user.

 To change the default dialog positioning, use the {@link module:ui/dialog/dialog~DialogShowEvent `show`} event listener (see the [example code](#showid-event)).